netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

       A PEP exposes a NETCONF interface to the SDN Controller.

-   {{figure-1}} provides the overall architecture and procedure for policy- based access control management.
+   {{arch}} provides the overall architecture and procedure for policy- based access control management.

 ~~~~